Yejashi/obsidianNotes/Class/Year 2/Fall 2025/Compilers Construction COSC561/Midterm 2/Notes.md

 - L because we're still scanning the input form left to right
 - R because we're producing a right most derivation

+All LR grammars can be parsed using a bottom-up parser, but some cannot be parsed with a top-down (LL) parser.
 ##### Shift-Reduce